 No footwear, food or drinks are allowed in the prayer halls.
-Smoking, consumption of alcohol or non-vegetarian food (including root vegetables)
+Smoking, consumption of alcohol or non-vegetarian food (including root vegetables) are forbidden in the premises.

 Jains believe that souls are under the influence of their karmas (actions), both past and present.
 The ultimate goal of Jains is to rid the soul of all karmas and attain liberation by observing the rules and methods mentioned in the Agams (holy books of Jainism).